AGA-Datathon-2023/Dataminers/README.md

 - Enrollment Rate
 - Center Coverage Rate

 Each of the metrics are intended to solve one or a group of closely related questions.
 And they performed well both measuring the program impact and identifying potential inequality.
-We believe that our metrics can also inspire data analytics practioners to build more precise and unbiased metrics.
+We believe that our metrics can also inspire data analytics practioners to build more precise and unbiased metrics in their own domain of work.